Troubleshooting The End-User Experience

-- Ensure that the domain listed for your S-Sign site in the S-Sign Configuration page is the same as the domain listed for your S-Sign site in the Salesforce sites list (Setup > Sites > Your Site).
+- Ensure that the domain listed for your S-Sign site in the S-Sign Setup page is the same as the domain listed for your S-Sign site in the Salesforce sites list (Setup > Sites > Your Site).

 Additionally, if there are two sites listed, make sure to use the one that ends with secure.force.com.

 - Ensure that the active user has an S-Sign license assigned to them.
-You can view license assignments by navigating to the S-Sign Configuration page and clicking Click here to be redirected to the S-Sign License Page at the top.
+You can view license assignments by navigating to the S-Sign Setup page and clicking Click here to be redirected to the S-Sign License Page at the top.

 From there, scroll down to view license assignments or assign new licenses.